Is Aluminum Safe for Baking?

-My favorite pans to use are the high-quality, anodized aluminum pans.
+My favorite cake pans are the high-quality, anodized aluminum pans.
 The silver color reflects heat.
 A darker pan absorbs heat, and will actually require an adjustment on the temperature – down about 25° F.

 Glass pans retain heat for much longer (as you know if you’ve ever burned your hand on a glass casserole that you took out of the oven 40 minutes ago, thinking it had cooled . . . oops.)
 If you bake in glass, you need to account for the additional baking time that will occur after you take the pan out of the oven, or you’ll end up with a very dry cake.
 Also, I find glass pans to be so much heavier and harder to store.